pysnippet/fastapi-oauth2/docs/references/tutorials.md

 - `OAuth2AuthenticationError` - An exception is raised when the authentication fails.
 - `OAuth2InvalidRequestError` - An exception is raised when the request is invalid.

-The request is considered invalid when one of mandatory parameters such as `state` or `code` is missing or the request did not succeed.
+The request is considered invalid when one of the mandatory parameters, such as `state` or `code` is missing or the request fails.
+And the errors that occur during the OAuth steps are considered authentication errors.

 <style>
 .info, .details {